wyattmunson/notes/bash-cheatsheet.md

 whereis command # show possible locations of "command" which command   # show default location of "command" to be used

-# see manual page for command
+# see manual page for grep
-man command
 man grep

+# measure execution time to run grep
+time grep
 ```

 ## Homebrew